-Re:Start is a colourful uplifting mall offering a unique shopping experience in shipping containers.
+Formerly known at the Re:Start Mall, the container mall is a colourful uplifting mall offering a unique shopping experience in shipping containers.
 The mall boasts great New Zealand coffee, food, book stores and quirky boutiques.

-3. Go to one of the many markets.
+2. Go to one of the many markets

-4. Take a stroll through Hagley Park and Botanic Gardens.
+3. Take a stroll through Hagley Park and the Botanic Gardens

 Find out why they call Christchurch “The Garden City”.
 It seems like every time you walk through the gardens, there’s something new to discover.
 If grand water fountains are your thing – we don’t know if it’s anyone’s “thing” but this one is pretty cool – then you’ll love the restored peacock fountain found in Christchurch’s Botanic Gardens.
 Walking though the adjacent park and garden is a pretty and easygoing walk to take when hanging out with backpacking buddies.